-II SAMUEL
+II SAMUEL 1-3

 Please turn in your Bibles this evening to II Samuel chapter 1 as we continue our study through the Word of God.

-Now keep in mind that in the earliest Hebrew manuscripts there was no division between I and II Samuel, it was all one book that was simply called "Samuel".
+Now keep in mind that in the earliest Hebrew manuscripts there was no division between I and II Samuel, it was all one book that was simply called "Samuel."

 But when the Hebrew Scriptures were translated into Greek, in the Septuagint version, they were the first to divide this book into two and this division continues on today, even in the Hebrew printed Bibles.

-And so in I Samuel we see Israel move from a period of the Judges to the period of the kings, from a theocracy under Samuel, the last Judge, to a monarchy under king Saul, the first king in Israel, the one the people wanted and not necessarily the one that God wanted.
-And now, as we move into II Samuel we will see the focus shift to David who will become the king in Israel just as God had said.
+Keep in mind that in I Samuel we saw Israel move from a period of the Judges to the period of the Kings, from a theocracy under Samuel, the last Judge, to a monarchy under King Saul, the first King in Israel.
+Keep in mind that the people wanted a King like the rest of the nations had, this is what they wanted and not necessarily what God wanted.

+And now, as we move into II Samuel, we will see the focus shift to David who will become the King in Israel just as God had said.

-As we have seen in the closing studies of I Samuel the Philistine army came after the children of Israel, and since the Lord was not speaking to Saul, he consults a medium so that he can talk with Samuel, who is dead to see what he should do.
+As we have seen in the closing studies of I Samuel, the Philistine army came after the children of Israel, and since the Lord was not speaking to Saul, he consults a medium so that he can talk with Samuel, who is dead to see what he should do.

 And like I said, I don't believe this was Samuel but a demon that was speaking to this medium and this demon told Saul that he was going to die in battle along with his sons.

 And that is exactly what happened.
-Saul was severely wounded by the Philistines and he asks his armorbearer to kill him, but he refuses and Saul falls on his own sword and is presumably dead.
-When his armorbearer sees that their king was dead, he kills himself.
+Saul was severely wounded by the Philistines, and he asks his armorbearer to kill him, but he refuses, and Saul falls on his own sword and is presumably dead.

+When his armorbearer sees that their King was dead, or so he thinks, he kills himself.

 And as you will see as we pick up in II Samuel this evening, we are going to get some more details about what happened to Saul at the end of his life, a man who had great potential to be used by God but fell far short because he refused to come to God and obey what God was telling him to do.

-It is as Saul said, "I have sinned . . .
+Remember what Saul said, and it did come to pass, "I have sinned . . .
 I have played the fool and erred exceedingly."
 I Samuel 26:21.

 That was the story of his life!
-With that said, let's begin reading in II Samuel chapter 1, starting in verse 1 and see what the Lord has for us as we study His Word.